m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * For validation-like code:
   * Want fail-fast?
 Use `Either` (or in pre-2.12 Scala, ScalaZ `\/` or Cats `Xor`)
   * Want to accumulate all failures?
 Use `Validation` and accept that you won't be able to use `for`/`yield`
-   * `for`/`yield` can't accumulate all errors, because later validations are allowed to depend on the successful results of earlier ones
+   * `for`/`yield` can't accumulate all errors, because later validations are allowed to depend on the results of earlier ones, but if an earlier validation fails there's no input value for the later validation.
    * Look at applicative chaining (using `*>`) or "applicative builder syntax" (using `|@|`/`⊛`) instead.
   * Want to accumulate failures but still return a result value even if there are failures?
 Use `Writer`
+   * `Writer` *can* use `for`/`yield` and accumulate all failures, because earlier validations always return a value even when there's a failure.

 # Use ADTs and avoid branching

  * `match` constructs are [easy to write unsafely](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html#a-selector-subtlety) and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))